gRally/gRally.github.io/_pages/roadmap.md

 ## Released
 This section is to track all the stuff made linked with the build released {: .notice--info}

+### Build v1.1.6.27 of 24 dic 2021

+- **Baitoni-Bondone** : The stage where gRally runs its first kilometers.
+It's entered now the refreshing mode due to the sim and graphic engine developments.

 ### Build v1.1.0.0 of 21 May 2019